l3nnartt/docs-v2/content/influxdb/cloud-dedicated/write-data/use-telegraf/configure/_index.md

 Telegraf is a plugin-based agent with plugins are that enabled and configured in your Telegraf configuration file (`telegraf.conf`).

-The following are options you have for creating Telegraf configuration files that work with InfluxDB {{< current-version >}}.
+The following options are available for creating Telegraf configuration files that work with InfluxDB {{< current-version >}}.

 {{< children >}}